VenexCon/100-days-of-code/log.md

   For the past 12 days I have carried n learning JS but not referenced the books by Jon Duckett as much.
 The past JS lessons have focused on data manipulation by use of for, while and do while loops.
 I have been focusing on going back over the reference material as some things do not seem to be sinking in.
 I still have yet to include any JS in my code as i have not covered grabbing elements from the dom yet, so i have a few back-up ideas, so when i do learn, i can complete two projects.

+## Days 24th to 1st April.

+This time has been spent focusing on the fCC exercises and MDN docs.
+Specifically learning about arrays, functions and recursion.
+Time spent going through the TOP array sections and focusing on practicing with arrays in codePen.
+Currently onto the remove string exercises and I am beginning to find that syntax, and breaking down problems is becoming easier.
+Work has been incredibly busy so I have not been finding as much time during the week to learn, and as such progress has slowed.